pupil-labs/hmd-eyes/docs/Developer.md

 This distinction is important for the following reasons:

 * `GazeDistance` is unknown for monocular therefore based on the last available binocular gaze estimate.
-* Origin of the `GazeDirection` (Monocular -> EyeCenter of corresponding eye, Binocular in the Center)
 * Availability of EyeCenter/GazeNormal (Binocular for both eyes, Monocular only for the corresponding eye)

+The origin of the `GazeDirection` is always the origin of the local heads camera space.

 #### GazeDirection + GazeDistance instead of GazePoint3d